 Greenpeace’s forest campaign historically has called for an end to deforestation but our current climate emergency requires a genuine and just restoration of all natural ecosystems, and reduced degradation of the world’s most critical landscapes.

-The threats to nature vary from region to region.
+The threats to nature vary from region to region as parts of the causes of deforestation.
 For example, in the tropics, agribusiness clears forests to make space for things like cattle ranching, palm oil, and soy plantations for animal feed.
 Demand for wood products can threaten forests around the world, whether it is for throw-away paper products or hardwood flooring.

 In too many parts of the world, ineffective or corrupt governments make things worse by opening the door to illegal logging and other crimes.